-Norbert: For a first time traveler I would say to keep an open mind to new cultures and to appreciate the new experiences, good or bad.
-Doing this will make you a happier traveler and it will help you absorb the foreign cultures in a better way.
+Norbert: For a first-time traveler I would say to keep an open mind to new cultures and to appreciate the new experiences, good or bad.
+Doing this will make you a happier traveler and it will help you absorb foreign cultures in a better way.

 BT: You’re also an active participant in the travel blog community, what are your three favorite travel blogs, and why do you enjoy reading them?

 yTravelBlog – I believe this is one of the most inspirational travel blog.
 Caz and Craig know how to deliver their travel stories, and their ups and downs while on the road, and they also show how travel has helped them grow and become who they are.

 Art of Non Conformity – Chris Guillebeau is one of the most influential bloggers.
 His blog focuses more on challenging authority and building the life you want, rather than his travels (which are also impressive).
 He has influenced me, and my blog, in a huge way.

 Globetrooper’s Blog – Globetrooper is a site that connects solo travelers with other travelers interested in similar journeys and adventures.
 What I love about their blog is how highly informational it is.
 It often goes a step further to give you the details behind the how-to’s and the why’s behind their tips.

 BT: Lastly, you’ve got some nice photos from your travels on your blog, what are some of your favorite photos, the ones that bring back the best memories and/or inspire you to travel more?